sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_3.md

 # Lecture 3 <div style="text-align:right;"> 12/01/2024 </div>

 ## Other Components of the HVS
-- THe eye can see EM waves with wavelengths from 380 to 780 nm - visible spectrum
+- The eye can see EM waves with wavelengths from 380 to 780 nm - visible spectrum
 - Depth Perception
-    * Oculomotor - ergence (eyeball rotation) Accomodation (focus change)
+    * Oculomotor - Vergence (eyeball rotation) Accomodation (focus change)
     * inocular - Stereopsis, Retinal Disparity
     * Moncular - Motion Parallax, perspective, size
 - Color Opponency